15 gifts for the sports fan in your life

 Photos:Great gifts for sports fanatics

-Collegiate sweaters by Hillflint ($85-$95) – Show some school spirit with these old-school college sweaters, available in the colors of dozens of major schools, from Air Force to Yale.
-Prices range from $85 for a cotton blend to $95 for merino wool.
+Collegiate sweaters by Hillflint – Show some school spirit with these old-school college sweaters, available in the colors of dozens of major schools, from Air Force to Yale.

 Hide Caption